Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/02_usurper_of_frost.en.md

       <p>Move as soon as the star AoEs go off.
 You can drop the first <em>Akh
       Morn</em> puddle behind the boss (as it will disappear), but not the second.</p>
-      <p>After that, quickly run clockwise 180 degrees around the arena- you
+      <p>Quickly run clockwise 180 degrees around the arena- you need to drop
-      need to drop four puddles and still make it to the other side.</p>
+      four puddles and still make it to the other side.</p>
       <p>When the floor turns to ice, slide so you're in front of the Usurper of
       Frost.</p>
     </td>